Studio One (radio series): Displaced by Ford Theater

 Variety reported tentative plans that called for Markle to become director of Ford Theater, which "would provide the opportunity to jettison Studio One without undue formality."
 In July 1948 CBS executives William Paley, Hubbell Robinson, and Frank Stanton met to discuss possibly making Studio One a West Coast production that would be supervised by Harry Ackerman and produced by William Robson and probably would be converted to an adventure format.

+Fletcher Markle directed the CBS Ford Theater series and wrote some of the adaptations used on it.
+The Studio One radio series stock company of radio actors appeared on the CBS Ford Theater radio series.

 Studio One was canceled after Ford Theaters move to CBS, ending its 64-week run.
 In October 1948 the network announced plans to revive the title on television, with two episodes planned each month from 7:30 to 8:30 p.m.
 E. T. on Sundays.
 One of the other two slots was reserved for the TV version of Ford Theater, with the fourth slot not yet filled.